Australian-Imaging-Service/Instrument-Upload-Configs/README.md

 # Instrument-Upload-Configs
-This houses the bash scripts working with Radiologic's upload tool
+This houses the bash scripts for each instrument model to using the XNAT Upload Tool (https://bitbucket.org/radiologics/xnatuploadtool/src/master/)